Schreiber appointed Hobart-Lawrence municipal judge

 By Kevin Boneske

-HOBART – Following last month’s resignation of Hobart-Lawrence Municipal Judge Robert Van Lanen, the village board agreed March 2 to appoint someone who previously was a municipal judge elsewhere in Brown County.
+HOBART – Following last month’s resignation of Hobart-Lawrence Municipal Judge Ronald Van Lanen, the village board agreed March 2 to appoint someone who previously was a municipal judge elsewhere in Brown County.

 Village Administrator Aaron Kramer said the appointment of Gregg Schreiber, a Lawrence resident who was a municipal judge in the Village of Howard for about 20 years, will run until a special election is held in April 2022, when the winner would serve the remainder of the four-year term ending in April 2024.